 Indigenous Justice Centres (IJCs) provide culturally appropriate information, advice, support and representation directly to Indigenous people at the community level.
-There are currently three IJCs in the province with more being developed.
+There are currently four IJCs in the province with more being developed.

 IJCs reflect a partnership between the BC First Nations Justice Council and local First Nations leadership.
 While focused primarily on criminal law and child protection issues (priorities set by First Nations leaders in BC), they also offer additional services based on community and cultural needs.